Purdue-eCTF/scrape-bot/README.md

 - `ZULIP_API_KEY` — your Zulip bot API key.
 - `ZULIP_REALM` — the Zulip workspace URL.

+- `ECTF_API_TOKEN` — the token required to access the new eCTF API.

 - `TARGETS_REPO_URL` — the GitHub URL to the targets repository to push new targets to. **If this is a private repository, make sure to include credentials with push access.**

 - `CTFD_EMAIL` — the email of your team on CTFd.